-Optional modules can be studied across all our MLitt Programmes, and can include core modules from any other MLitt offered by INS.
+Optional modules can be studied across all of our MLitt Programmes, and can include core modules from any other MLitt offered by INS.

 Around AD 700 Celtic peoples dominated the North Atlantic.
 The Picts lived in the Northern Isles of Scotland, while Gaelic-speaking clerics from the Hebrides and Ireland had sailed to the Faroe Islands and Iceland.
 By 900AD these areas had been settled by the Vikings.
 The peoples and cultures were changed by their contact.
 This module will explore the result of the contact between these peoples and the extent to which cultural syntheses developed, both in the British Isles and in Iceland, the Faroe Islands and Greenland.
 It will examine the impact of the Gaels on Icelandic settlement and their continued impact of Icelandic folklore, and the reasons why they were written out of official Icelandic historiography.
 It will also explore Norse elements in the culture of the Gaelic areas of Scotland and Ireland and the creation of societies of mixed Gaelic Norse ethnicity.
 It will be a multi-disciplinary study including archaeology, folklore, history, place-names, genetics and literature.

 Picts - Revealing the Painted Past (20 credits)